07 Feb 10 Practical Email Marketing Tips You Can’t Ignore

 7. Organise dense text

 Have a lot of updates?
 Use bullet points to direct readers’ eyes to a list.
-Breaking up text will be easier on the eye, and it’ll be less taxing to read the entire email.
+Breaking up text will be easier on the eye, and it will be less taxing to read the entire email.

 8. Avoid excessive stylising